bparanj/crystal/electronics/experiments/queue/voltage-drop-experiment.md

 A simple experiment to illustrate the concept of voltage drop:

+PENDING

+This is the same as resistor in series experiment.
+See the voltage-divider-cirucit.md

 ### Objective:

 To demonstrate how voltage decreases across components in a series circuit, illustrating the concept of voltage drop.